-4.1.1.
-Probabilities
+4.1.1 Probabilities

 In systems like MYCIN and some of its successors, the 'probabilities' that the system calculates are really measures of confidence without the theoretical underpinnings of probability theory.
-In other systems, "... formal approaches based on probability theory are precise but can be awkward and non-intuitive to use." ([11], p.
-272).
-By contrast, the SP framework allows true probabilities to be calculated quite simply (see Section 3.7 and Ref.
-[26]) and strictly in accordance with established theory (as described in sources such as Ref.
-[10]).
+In other systems, "... formal approaches based on probability theory are precise but can be awkward and non-intuitive to use."
+[22, p.
+272].
+By contrast, the SP framework allows true probabilities to be calculated quite simply (see [11]) and strictly in accordance with established theory (as described in sources such as [23]).

-4.2.
-Neural networks
+4.2 Neural networks

 One of the attractions of artificial neural networks for the support of medical diagnosis is that they can be trained with appropriate data, thus by-passing the need for the manual compilation of knowledge by medical experts or knowledge engineers.
 However, "A major drawback is that 'knowledge' embedded [in the neural network] is cryptically coded as a large number of weights and activation values.
-As a consequence, the lack of neural network validation tools is often one of the reasons limiting their use in practice, especially in the context of medical diagnosis where physicians cannot trust a system without explanation of its decisions." ([5], pp. 141-142).
+As a consequence, the lack of neural network validation tools is often one of the reasons limiting their use in practice, especially in the context of medical diagnosis where physicians cannot trust a system without explanation of its decisions."
+[24, pp. 141-142].

-While there may be scope for extracting rules from a trained neural network ([5], pp. 141-142), this adds complexity and uncertainty to the technology and defeats the other main attraction of a neural network: as a classifier of specific cases in terms of the learned knowledge.
+While there may be scope for extracting rules from a trained neural network (ibid.), this adds complexity and uncertainty to the technology and defeats the other main attraction of a neural network: as a classifier of specific cases in terms of the learned knowledge.